Dangers of Carpenters Ants

-Sometimes home owners will see carpenter ants crawling on or around their home, but not think that it is a big deal because they are not seeing them inside.
-But, keep in mind that carpenter ants do not eat the wood in your house, they only chew through it to make a nest.
-Their food source is outside and they really have no reason to come inside at all.
-If you are seeing ants inside, it can confirm that you have a nest in your home and what you are seeing is “lost” ants.
+Sometimes homeowners will see carpenter ants crawling on or around their home, but not think that it is a big deal because they are not seeing them inside.
+But, keep in mind that carpenter ants do not eat the wood in your house; they only chew through it to make a nest.
+Their food source is outside, and they have no reason to come inside at all.
+If you see ants inside, it can confirm that you have a nest in your home and what you are seeing is “lost” ants.

-So, let’s assume that you have seen ants on the outside of your home and you were one of the people I mentioned earlier that sort of waited it out.
+So, let’s assume that you have seen ants on the outside of your home, and you were one of the people I mentioned earlier that waited it out.
 Did the weather take care of your problem?
 Unfortunately, that would be very unlikely.
 When the cold weather hits, the colony will do two things.
-First they will seek out a place that is warm to survive.
-Usually this is a nice cozy spot inside of your walls, but it can be just about anywhere.
+First, they will seek out a place that is warm to survive.
+Usually, this is a nice cozy spot inside of your walls, but it can be just about anywhere.
 Second, the entire colony will surround the queen to make sure that she survives.
-They basically insulate her from the cold and allow the outer areas to die and then the inner layers eat the dead ants.
-By the time spring rolls around and things start to warm, the queen and her crew are safe and well fed, ready to roll again.
+They insulate her from the cold and allow the outer areas to die, and then the inner layers eat the dead ants.
+By the time spring rolls around, and things start to warm, the queen and her crew are safe and well-fed, ready to go again.

 The winter can be thought of as a short reprieve of your ant problem, but it will most likely kick back up when the ice starts to melt.
 And, when that time arrives, and you need to get a pest control company out to take care of it, please remember to give us a call!